 When the first episode of The Simpsons aired in December 1989, it was an instant hit with viewers across the world.
 As such, merchandise spin-offs were almost immediate; and one of the first was an album called The Simpsons Sing The Blues.

-The collection was a mix of old blues songs by the likes of Billie Holiday and a sprinkling of original songs with humours lyrics for the voice actors to perform over, but its creators had an ace up their sleeve in one of the show's biggest and most famous fans, Michael Jackson.
-The star, who was between his Bad and Dangerous albums at the time, offered to contribute a song for Bart Simpson - the show's central character at the time.
+The collection was a mix of old blues songs by the likes of Billie Holiday and a sprinkling of original songs with humours lyrics for the voice actors to perform over.
+However, its creators had an ace up their sleeve in one of the show's biggest and most famous fans, Michael Jackson.
+The star, who was between his Bad and Dangerous albums at the time, offered to contribute a song for Bart Simpson, the show's central character at the time.

-Teaming up with his songwriting pal Bryan Loren, the resulting Do The Bartman - an infectious slice of new jack swing that is just the right side of cheesy - was a huge hit, climbing at Number 1 on the Official Singles Chart 27 years ago this week.
+Teaming up with his songwriting pal Bryan Loren, the resulting Do The Bartman - an infectious slice of new jack swing that falls on the right side of cheesy - was a huge hit, climbing to Number 1 on the Official Singles Chart this week in 1991.

 Do The Bartman spent three weeks at Number 1 in the UK and went on to become the fifth best-selling single of 1991.
-Its total sales to date (excluding streams) stand at 451,000.
+Its total sales to date stand at 451,000.
+Since streams were introduced in 2014, the song has notched up 702,000 plays.

 Another Top 10 hit, Deep Deep Trouble, followed three months later, but it's fair to say The Simpsons' music career was never going to be as enduring as the show.